-- Do not overfill the coolant bottle. - Check coolant freeze point in the system.
+• Do not overfill the coolant recovery bottle.

-- · If frequent coolant additions are required, the cooling system should be pressure tested for leaks. - Maintain coolant concentration at 50% ethylene glycol antifreeze (minimum) in water for proper corrosion protection of your engine which contains aluminum components. - Make sure that the radiator and coolant bottle hoses are not kinked or obstructed. - Keep the front of the radiator and the front of the A/C condenser clean. - Do not change the thermostat for summer or winter operation.
+- Check coolant freeze point in the radiator and in the coolant recovery bottle.
+If antifreeze needs to be added, contents of coolant recovery bottle must also be protected against freezing. - If frequent coolant additions are required, or if the level in the coolant recovery bottle does not drop when the engine cools, the cooling system should be pressure tested for leaks. - Maintain coolant concentration at 50% ethylene glycol antifreeze (minimum) in water for proper corrosion protection of your engine which contains aluminum components. - Make sure that the radiator and coolant recovery bottle overflow hoses are not kinked or obstructed. - Keep the front of the radiator clean.
+If your vehicle is equipped with air conditioning, keep the front of the condenser clean, also.

+- Do not change the thermostat for summer or winter operation.
 If replacement is ever necessary, install ONLY the correct type thermostat.
 Other designs may result in unsatisfactory cooling performance. - Increasing engine speed at idle does not reduce coolant temperature!
 Put transmission in NEUTRAL and let engine idle at normal engine idle speed.